Azure/bicep-registry-modules/avm/res/kusto/cluster/README.md

 - Required: Yes
 - Type: string

+### Parameter: `customerManagedKey.keyVersion`

+The version of the customer managed key to reference for encryption.
+If not provided, the deployment will use the latest version available at deployment time.

+- Required: No
+- Type: string

 ### Parameter: `customerManagedKey.userAssignedIdentityResourceId`

 User assigned identity to use when fetching the customer managed key.

-- Required: Yes
-- Type: string

-### Parameter: `customerManagedKey.keyVersion`

-The version of the customer managed key to reference for encryption.
-If not provided, using 'latest'.
+Required if no system assigned identity is available for use.

 - Required: No
 - Type: string